-No dividends have been declared in the year ended 31 December 2022 (31 December 2021: US\$Nil) and the Directors do not recommend the payment of any dividends for the year ended 31 December 2022 (31 December 2021: US\$Nil).
+No dividends have been declared during the year ended 31 December 2023 (2022: US\$Nil) and the Directors do not recommend the payment of any dividends for the year ended 31 December 2023 (2022: US\$Nil).

 Remuneration

 The Directors are considered to be the only identified staff for the purposes of the European Union (Alternative Investment Fund Managers) Regulations 2013.
 The Directors are entitled to remuneration for their services from the Master Fund, please refer to the accompanying Master Fund financial statements for details of remuneration paid to the Directors.